Lakhipur, Goalpara: Climate

 Climate of Lakhipur is significant for excessive humidity, heat during summer becomes unbearable.
 Mostly after every hot day, there is huge possibility of rain in the evening.
 During rainy season, the air is surcharged with moisture and rainfall is extremely heavy.
 The winter is not so cold and the temperature dips to a minimum of around 12-13 degree Celsius.
 The rainy season starts early and continues up to October.
 The early monsoon is characterised by hailstorms.

 Lakhipur Municipal Board

 Lakhipur town is divided into 10 wards.
 Lakhipur municipal board has total administration over 2,927 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within municipal board limits and impose taxes on properties coming under its jurisdiction.

 Politics

-Lakhipur is a part of West Goalpara and Jaleswar Constituencyin the assembly elections.
+Lakhipur is a part of West Goalpara and Jaleswar Constituency in the assembly elections.
 Further it is a part of the Dhubri constituency for the general elections.